anshulxanand/TARE/readme.txt

-This is the readme for proof of concept implementation for REAR (Routing and Energy Adaptive Re-keying Scheme for Secure Group Communication in IoT networks)
+This is the readme for proof of concept implementation for TARE (Topology Adaptive re-kEying scheme for secure group communication in IoT Networks)

 The code presented in this project maybe ported for implementations which require changing multicast engines , dropping selected few packets , changing the objective function , or for energy  measurement .
 The ways for each of the requirements have been discussed.